 Are you looking for a job in tech?
-Maybe you are considering a course to help shift your career in the right direction?
-Whether you are a seasoned pro or a fresh graduate, everyone can benefit from a little know-how… especially in the ever-evolving and competitive industry that is IT.
+Maybe you are considering a course to help shift your career in the right direction? (or maybe a complete career change entirely?).
+Regardless, whether you are a seasoned pro or a fresh graduate, everyone can benefit from a little know-how… especially in the ever-evolving and competitive industry that is IT.

 Just two decades into the 21st century, and the reality is that there are so many jobs and industries that didn’t even exist in the 20th century – blockchain is one of many examples – so for a lot of people there’s a clear need to upskill or re-skill; to stay relevant to the workplace.
 On a positive note, there’s also a huge number of fresh and exciting job opportunities for those who do take relevant courses.